rmorse/ssr-preact-php/readme.md

 ## How it works

-Add a `templateVars` property [to your component object](https://github.com/rmorse/ssr-preact-php/blob/main/src/components/person/index.js#L26) to define which variables should be exposed to the template / Handlebars.
+Add a `templateVars` property [to your component object](https://github.com/rmorse/ssr-preact-php/blob/main/src/components/person/index.js#L26) to define which variables should be exposed to the PHP template.

 [There is more information about how to use the Babel JSX Template Vars transform here](https://github.com/rmorse/babel-plugin-jsx-template-vars#template-variable-types).